 Best Actor: Welcome to the wasteland.
 I have nothing for you here.
 It was fun to watch Demián Bichir mumble his way through The Grudge.
 Aside from that . . .
 Johnny Flynn was miscast as Mr. Knightley in Emma, though I guess he did his best, which wasn’t all that good.
 Vin Diesel is a plastic action figure.
 He can’t really act.
 Michael Pena, who I like, was wasted in Fantasy Island.
 This is hard.
 Alex Winter and Keanu Reeves in Bill & Ted?
 I mean, they reprise roles that are thirty years old, without adding much of anything.
 Is that an achievement?
 Maybe it counts for something.
 So, since they’re inseparable in the movie, let’s make it a joint award for the two of them.
 But if it weren’t against the rules I would forfeit the award this year.

-Best Actress: Actually a decent competition here.
+Best Actress: A decent competition this year.
 Elizabeth Moss is solid in The Invisible Man, but I also really liked Andrea Riseborough, whose performance almost single-handedly made The Grudge bearable.
 Another example of a good actor making what they can out of a bad situation.
 I did, after all, give this award to Margot Robbie in 2018 for Terminal.
 Alas, I didn’t think Robbie could save Birds of Prey this year.
 In any event, I can’t bring myself to put any of these women ahead of Anya Taylor-Joy in Emma, which was an effective star turn that carried the movie.

 Best Screenplay: More awfulness.
 Here’s what I said in 2019: “I thought last year’s award for Best Screenplay was grim pickings, but compared to this year’s crop they seem like works of genius.”
 Well, guess what?
 Compared to 2020, 2019’s nominees look like works of genius.
 I’m actually a bit in awe at the kinds of depths screenwriting is currently exploring.
 Most of these movies had scripts that were wholly formulaic and uninteresting.
 I have to give the award to Eleanor Catton for Emma, even though she was adapting a novel.
 I mean, at least she didn’t make a total hash of it.